 Penko Krum: You snide bastard, I hope a rat chews that stupid moustache off your face as you sleep.

 Hermione: My uncle asks me to thank you for providing us an opportunity to work for mutual benefit, and hopes the natural beauty of out setting might encourage us all to reflect.

-- In On the Wings of Dragons Harry asked a Tibetan wizard about the Chinese occupation and received an angry mile-a-minute response complete with spitting on the ground.
-The one villager who spoke sufficient English claimed "Master Jangbu say that when China men come it was bad time for Tibet," while according to one of the telepathic dragons accompanying Harry's party "White Eyes called the invaders dung eaters who smelled bad and fornicated with water buffalo."
+- In On the Wings of Dragons Harry asks a Tibetan wizard about the Chinese occupation and receives an angry mile-a-minute response complete with spitting on the ground.
+The one villager who speaks sufficient English claims "Master Jangbu say that when China men come it was bad time for Tibet," while according to one of the telepathic dragons accompanying Harry's party "White Eyes called the invaders dung eaters who smelled bad and fornicated with water buffalo."

-- In A Marauder's Plan Remus, who as it turned out spoke flawless Bulgarian, was pressed into translation duty for Fudge and the Bulgarian Minister of Magic.
+- In A Marauder's Plan Remus, who as it turns out speaks flawless Bulgarian, is pressed into translation duty for Fudge and the Bulgarian Minister of Magic.
 At one point "Remus laughed at Bogdan's latest joke about Cornelius and turned to translate something funny but not related to the British Minister to the man in question."

 - Referenced in Gladiator when the Germanic tribes answer the offer of Maximus' messenger by sending his headless body back to the Romans tied to his horse, while the leader of the tribe appears on a hill, shouting at the Romans and tossing the head of the messenger to the ground.